This Website is not fully compatible with Internet Explorer.

 Keynotes

-These keynotes provide you with a preview of the facinating insights and expertise that will shape this year's conference experience.
+These keynotes provide you with a preview of the facinating insights and expertise that shaped this year's conference experience.

 Anthony Patrella